Covid 19 Update

 We know that many of our learners and others in the further education and training sector will be impacted in some way by the range of measures being implemented to help contain the spread of Covid-19.

 We want to assure you that we at SOLAS, like everyone else, are doing our best to keep the show on the road.
 Find out more about the FET sector response to Covid-19 here.

 We are making SOLAS’ online learning service, eCollege, available free of charge as a support to learners who have been impacted by the current containment measures.
 We’re doing this so to support those already doing a FET course who would like to augment their learning as well as those who have recently become unemployed or had their hours reduced and who wish to upskill and reskill in digital skills.
 To find out more visit www.ecollege.ie

 Front-loaded funding for ETBs and Agencies and Bodies funded through FET has been arranged.

-In the event you have a query with regard to Safe Pass, CSCS or QSCS courses please send your query to CSUInfo@solas.ie
+In the event you have a query with regard to Safe Pass, CSCS or QSCS courses please contact (01) 5332500 or send your query to CSUInfo@solas.ie

 We also continue to support the wider system working with colleagues across the education system during this time.

 What’s most important is that we all stay safe so we’d encourage you to follow HSE advice and check appropriate social media platforms for updates as this situation is under continuous review.